KomodoHQ/komodo-operations-handbook/security-policy.md

 If you are [registering for any accounts](where-is.md) either on behalf of the business (e.g. such as a new tool or service) or for yourself for a business function (such as JIRA), we expect you to generate a random password from Bitwarden.
 This password should also be stored in Bitwarden.

-If the password you are creating is related to a project rather than yourself, ensure to store it as part of the `Shared-Projects` group in Bitwarden.
+If the password you are creating is related to a project rather than yourself, ensure to store it in the respective project's folder in Bitwarden e.g `Collections\Projects\{Project Name}`.
 If you don’t have access to the group, contact a member of management for access.

 ## Two-Factor Everywhere